MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_RNAseq/TD_RNAseq.md

 2. Save the working notebook in your personal environment

-In *File > Open File...* enter the path ***/shared/projects/ens_HTseq_2020/RNAseq/R/DEseq2.Rmd*** to open the notbook containing all the code needed for the practical.
+In *File > Open File...* enter the path ***/shared/projects/ens_HTseq_2020/RNAseq/R/DEseq2.Rmd*** to open the notebook containing all the code needed for the practical.
-Save it into your personal folder using *File > Save As* and the path ***/shared/projects/ens_HTseq_2020/<your login>/RNAseq_Practical/DEseq2.Rmd***
+Save it into your personal folder using *File > Save As* and the path ***/shared/projects/ens_HTseq_2020/your login/RNAseq_Practical/DEseq2.Rmd***

 3. Conduct statistical analysis in R

-At this point you can use the notebook to run each chunk of code and conserve all the output along with the script
+At this point you can use the notebook to conduct the statistical analysis

 ----